theworkingdev/theworkingdev.github.com/_posts/2019-6-8-random-number-java.md

 > Java's Random class generates not only integers, it can also handle double, float, boolean etc., so,  make sure you check out the docs at  <a href='https://bit.ly/javautilrandom'>java.util.Random docs page</a>

+Here's a small sample on how to use the Random class in Java.
+The **RandomNumber** class has two methods named `getNumber()` and `createRandomNumber()`, it's supposed to behave like a _Singleton_ so, it's designed to create a random number only once.

 ```java
 import android.util.Log;